Note: this is a transcribed interview, edited for ease of reading

 He’s included other characters from the revolutionary war time, we’ve got King George and Queen Charlotte.
 I’ll be honest, I didn’t know who Queen Charlotte was before we started playing this game, so then I’m on wikipedia trying to find out who she is so I can help him with historical aspects of it.
 It’s 1776, and I’m constantly trying to stay one step ahead of him with what’s happening during that time frame so I can bring things to the game that he can learn about.

-And your son introduces a lot of non-violent conflict resolution into his stories?
+And your your kid introduces a lot of non-violent conflict resolution into his D&D stories from what I’ve seen.

 It’s great, he gives me the option, you can either fight or you can try to make friends.
 So I say, “Well, he looks pretty tough, so let’s try to make friends.”